CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.4 General IoT device.md

 Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

-#### SYS.4.4.A21 Environment and Power Supply [Information Security Officer (ISB), Home Automation] (I)
+#### SYS.4.4.A21 Operating environment and power supply [Information Security Officer (ISB), Building Services] (I)

 It should be clarified whether IoT devices may be operated in the envisaged operating environment (protection requirements of other systems, data protection).
 IoT devices SHOULD be protected from theft, destruction and manipulation in the environment of use.

-It should be clarified if an IoT device has specific physical environment requirements, such as: As humidity, temperature or energy supply.
+It should be clarified whether an IoT device has specific physical environment requirements, such as: As humidity, temperature or energy supply.
 If necessary, complementary infrastructure measures SHOULD be implemented.

 When operating IoT devices with batteries, the regular function test and replacement of the batteries SHOULD be regulated.